Command Line Interface (CLI)

 repl

-Run Robot Framework interactively.
+Run Robot Framework interactively (alias shell).

 Usage: